Tejasdevs/Bank-management-system/FINFLOW-AI-CHATBOT.md

 * Response tone matches the user's communication style.
 * Banking conversations maintain a professional and secure tone regardless of language.

+### September 4, 2026 — Conversation History

+Added **Conversation History** functionality to the FinFlow AI Banking Support Assistant.

+Users can now:

+* View their previous chatbot conversations.
+* Access earlier banking support conversations.
+* Continue a previous conversation.
+* Resume an earlier support discussion instead of starting from the beginning.

+### Conversation History Improvements

+* Added support for viewing previous conversations.
+* Added support for continuing existing conversations.
+* Improved conversation continuity.
+* Reduced the need for users to repeat information from previous conversations.
+* Improved the overall chatbot support experience.

+### Testing

+* Tested viewing previous conversations.
+* Tested opening an existing conversation.
+* Tested continuing a previous conversation.
+* Verified that users can resume previous support conversations successfully.

+### Result

+The chatbot now provides a more continuous support experience by allowing users to **view and continue previous conversations**.

 ---

 ## 🧠 Current Bot Behavior